Chi. Guru Dutt

-Chitnahalli Guru Dutt is an Indian actor primarily concentrating on Kannada films alongside a few Tamil films.
+Chitnahalli Guru Dutt (born 11 August 1965) is an Indian actor primarily concentrating on Kannada films alongside a few Tamil films.
 He is the son of Chi.
 Udaya Shankar.

 Career

 He made his debut along with Shivrajkumar in the Kannada film Anand (1986).
 He was launched in Tamil by K. Balachander with Pudhu Pudhu Arthangal (1989).
 His major Tamil appearance was in the thriller film Kalaignan (1993) opposite Kamal Haasan as the psychopath doctor.
 He has acted in about 100 films directed 4 and produced 3.